-Faro Action Plan
+Faro Convention Action Plan

 It aims to illustrate the richness and novelty of the principles of the Faro Convention, as well as providing possibilities for interpretation in relation to current societal challenges.
 It provides field based knowledge and expertise for member States to better understand the potentials of the Convention; it helps the Secretariat to highlight and study specific cases in line with the political priorities of the Organisation; offers a platform for analysis and recommendations for further steps; and encourages member States to sign and ratify the Convention.
-The Faro initiatiaves can be registered on the HEREIN system.

-Faro Spotlights focus on specific actions in line with the political priorities of the Organisation, putting these priorities in the spotlight through projects.
+Faro Convention Spotlights focus on specific actions in line with the political priorities of the Organisation, putting these priorities in the spotlight through projects.
 These actions actively investigate the possible role of heritage in addressing societal challenges.

 The Faro Convention is open to interpretation, as its principles and criteria call for periodic review as the Faro Convention Network expands.
 Consequently, its implementation should be flexible and creative, inspiring new initiatives to demonstrate the role of heritage in addressing societal challenges.

 “The Faro Way: enhanced participation in cultural heritage” is a Council of Europe / European Commission Joint Project which aims to encourage that increased role of communities in heritage governance through the promotion of the Faro Convention principles.

 - The Faro Convention at work in Europe: selected examples

 - The Faro Convention’s role in a changing society: building on a decade of advancement

 - People, places, stories - Faro Convention inspired experiances